20 Best Things to Do in Zion National Park

 Distance: 7.0 miles / 11.3 km

-The Observation Point Trail is a beautiful, uncrowded day hike in a hidden corner of Zion National Park that few go out of the way to visit, and as a result, it’s one of my personal favorite adventures, as the vast majority of park visitors never leave Zion Canyon!
+The Observation Point Trail via East Mesa is a beautiful, uncrowded day hike in a hidden corner of Zion National Park that only a fraction of those who visit Zion Canyon go out of the way to see!

 Now, all this goes without saying that the Observation Point Trail via East Mesa is not accessible throughout the year, as the upper elevations along the rim of Zion Canyon receive much more snow than the canyon floor, some 2,200 ft.
 (671 m) below!